Air Handler Repair & Maintenance Manchester, NH

 Common problems that can affect your air handler include:

-- Damaged blower — If the air filter isn’t replaced on a regular basis, debris can build up in the air handler and cause damage to the blower.
+- Damaged blower — If the air filter isn’t replaced regularly, debris can build up in the air handler and cause damage to the blower.

 - Frozen evaporator coil — This is a common issue in air handlers.
 If the evaporator coil is frozen, you likely have blocked air filters or low refrigerant levels.
 Frozen coils can cause you to experience a lack of cooling.

-- Loose fan belt — If you hear loud squealing noises coming from your air handling unit, or notice the smell of burning rubber, the fan belt is likely to lose.
-We can easily fix this problem by replacing the fan belt.
+- Loose fan belt — If you hear loud squealing noises from your air handling unit or notice the smell of burning rubber, the fan belt is likely to lose.
+We can quickly fix this problem by replacing the fan belt.

 - Leaking refrigerant — Do you hear hissing sounds coming from the air handler?
 It might be leaking refrigerant.
-In addition to driving up your utility bill, leaking refrigerant can also turn into a health hazard.
-Our air handler experts will fix the leak and recharge your system with the appropriate level of refrigerant.
+In addition to driving up your utility bill, leaking refrigerant can become a health hazard.
+Our air handler experts will fix the leak and recharge your system with the appropriate refrigerant level.

 What’s Inside the Air Handler?

 The air handling unit is an essential part of your cooling system and features the following components:

 - Blower — The blower pulls warm air and leads it toward the evaporator coil.
 The blower also ensures that cool air is efficiently circulated through your AC system.